ashbyca/scripts/README.md

 # Miscellaneous Scripts

-A collection of various scripts used to automate tasks, grouped by function.
+A collection of various scripts used to automate operational tasks, validate settings, or perfrom automated stage1 analysis grouped together by function.
 Each script contains a readme section where appropriate.

-**Please note - these scripts aren't maintained anymore and your mileage may vary.**
+**Please note - these scripts aren't maintained until needed again so your mileage may vary.
+All work for their purpose when uploaded.**

 ---